google/oss-fuzz/docs/faq.md

 You should look for places in your code that:

   - consume un-trusted data from users or from the network.
-  - consume complex data input or event if it's 'trusted'.
+  - consume complex input data even if it's 'trusted'.
   - use an algorithm that has two or more implementations (to verify their equivalence).
   - look for existing fuzz target [examples](https://github.com/google/oss-fuzz/tree/master/projects)